 People visit Varanasi for all possible reasons.
 No matter what is our reason to visit Varanasi, we all want to bring back a piece of it as souvenirs from the city.
 Here are some of our recommendations on Varanasi Souvenirs.

 Take a look at the compilation.
 You may well buy some of them during your visit to the holy city.

 Banarasi Silk Saris – Favorite of Varanasi Souvenirs

 Silk Saris from Banaras is a no-brainer.
 Silk Saris from Varanasi is a woman’s dream come true.
 Even someone like me who hardly wears Saris has a Banarasi Sari just to say I have it.
-If you visit Varanasi, you have to buy a Silk Sari for yourself, your wife, mother, sister or friends.
+If you visit Varanasi, you have to buy a Silk Sari for yourself, your wife, mother, sister, or friends.

-You can buy silk Saris anywhere in the city.
-Close to ghats of Ganga, you will have many people approaching you to take you to authentic silk sari shops.
-My recommendation – go to Peeli Kothi area of Varanasi, see the Saris being woven by weavers there, and buy directly from them.
+You can buy silk sari anywhere in the city.
+Close to the ghats of Ganga, you will have many people approaching you to take you to authentic silk sari shops.
+My recommendation – go to the Peeli Kothi area of Varanasi, see the Saris being woven by weavers there, and buy directly from them.
 It is not easy to walk on those streets, the choices may not be as many, but you would admire the skill and hard work of the weavers of Varanasi.

-Next best place to pick up Banarasi Silk Saris is wholesale shops in Thatheri Bazaar.
+The next best place to pick up Banarasi Silk Saris is wholesale shops in Thatheri Bazaar.
 Again, you need to walk in the narrow lanes, some of them are so narrow that even rickshaws cannot enter them.
 Here you would get wide choice & better rates.
 However, most people would not interested if you want just a piece or two.
 Most of these shops are in old Kothis, so be prepared to go up and down to see different types of Saris.